politician/template-terraform/README.md

    - `{{security_email}}` (Email to send vulnerabilities add `-noreply` before the `@`)
    - `{{author_name}}` (Your name)

+2. Remove this README.md and move docs/README.md to the root

 ## GitHub Actions

 Some GitHub Actions bundled in this template require a personal access token (PAT).
 This can be sourced either from an app (recommended) or from a user.